 This post contains affiliate links, but nothing that we wouldn’t wholeheartedly recommend anyway!
 Read our full disclosure here.

-The last thing you need before you start tile removal is removing light switch & outlet covers.
-These will simply screw off with a screw driver.
-Use a Ziplock back for those and put them in a kitchen drawers so you don’t lose the little screws or the covers.
+The last thing you need before you start tile removal is to remove the light switch & outlet covers.
+These will simply screw off with a screwdriver.
+Use a Ziplock back for those and put them in kitchen drawers so you don’t lose the little screws or the covers.

 Note: we did end up putting down the heavy weight paper on the countertops before we started this part.